The world's longest-running airlines

 Passengers transported in 2017: 356,000

-Tajikistan, a former Soviet Republic nested amidst the mountains of Central Asia, must be one of the few places on earth where the arrival of the airplanes predates the introduction of cars and trains.
+Tajikistan, a former Soviet Republic nested amidst the mountains of Central Asia, must be one of the few places on Earth where the arrival of the airplanes predates the introduction of cars and trains.

 The airline operated as one of Aeroflot's regional subsidiaries for decades.